 Tristan Harris holds up his phone to Anderson Cooper and says “This thing is a slot machine… this is one way to hijack people’s minds.”
 They spoke on 60 Minutes about “Brain Hacking.”
 Harris goes on to say that every time we get a ‘Like’ on Facebook or Instagram, a new follower, a cute emoji – all of this reinforces the habit of compulsively checking our phone.
 Most technologies are not designed to truly help us – they’re designed to capture our attention, because if advertisers can capture our attention, our money is not far behind.

-Value & Costs
+Value and Costs

 As mindfulness practitioners, how should we relate to this?
 First, I want to acknowledge how much I appreciate my smartphone!
 Sometimes when meeting people at a concert, on vacation navigating an unfamiliar city, or just looking for a good restaurant – it’s hard to imagine life before smartphones.